Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Practical implementation for a HEN followup

 \section{Practical implementation for a HEN followup}

-One can use this information to target galaxies falling inside the 90\% probable localization region, given by the uncertainty on the arrival direction of a particular \ice~alert, and within the 90\% distance range defined in the previous section.
-This can be done thanks to a cross-match with a galaxy catalogue, to extract the most probable galaxies of origin for the HEN event, for instance the {\sc GLADE+} catalogue \citep{glade2p}.
-A ranking score can be defined for each galaxy of the considered catalogue for each $E_{\textrm{iso}}^{\textrm{HEN}}$, e.g., by :
+This information can be used to target galaxies falling inside the 90\% probable localisation region, given by the uncertainty on the arrival direction of a particular \ice~alert and within the derived 90\% distance range.
+This can be done thanks to a cross-match with a galaxy catalogue to extract the most probable galaxies of origin for the HEN event, for instance, the {\sc GLADE+} catalogue \citep{glade2p}.
+A ranking score can be defined for each galaxy of the catalogue for each $E_{\textrm{iso}}^{\textrm{HEN}}$, for instance, by: